TropicLabs/tropiclabs/docs/sc/tos.md

-**Terms of Service for Social Companion**
+**Terms of Service for KinkyAI Chat**

 _Last Updated: 2024-01-26_

 **1. Acceptance of Terms**

-By downloading, accessing, or using Social Companion (“App”), you agree to be bound by these Terms of Service (“Terms”).
+By downloading, accessing, or using KinkyAI Chat (“App”), you agree to be bound by these Terms of Service (“Terms”).
 If you do not agree to these Terms, please do not use the App.

 **2. Changes to Terms**